-Trevor Wallace is a member of the Explorers Club and expedition filmmaker.
-His films focus on expanding human curiosity about the wild and remote corners of the world.
-He collaborates with scientists, archaeologists, and communities to document stories of the human spirit present and past.
+Trevor Wallace is an expedition filmmaker, field archaeologist and cultural heritage advocate.
+His projects focus on expanding human curiosity about the wild and remote corners of the world.
+He collaborates with scientists, archaeologists, and communities to document stories of the human spirit, present and past.

 He has become known for combining storytelling with impact and education, working with a variety of different non profits.
 He currently serves as the Vice President for Research and Education at The Explorers Club, is on the advisory council of Hui Mālama Polihale, and a board member of the Pacific Islands Research Institute.
 He was a Teach for America Corps member in the Greater Boston Area while earning a Masters in Education at Boston University.